 Retinoic acid (RA) a metabolite of vitamin A is popularly known as morphogen and its role in cellular processes including apoptosis, differentiation, and proliferation, physiological events like reproduction in vertebrates is well established (Theodosiou et al., 2010; Clagget-Dame and Knutson, 2011; Andre et al., 2014; Macejova et al., 2016; Nakajima et al., 2016; Persaud et al., 2016).
+There are two isoforms of RA: 9-cis retinoic acid (9CRA) and all-trans retinoic acid (ATRA) that play key roles in the biological framework of vertebrates including the regulation of carbohydrate metabolism (Rhee and Plutzky, 2012; Olsen and Blomhoff,

-A possible link between RA and carbohydrate metabolism has been studied in vertebrates (Rhee et al., 2013).
-RA can able to stimulate the secretion of insulin from the beta cells of Langerhans in pancreas and also regulate the expression of glucose transporter 2 gene, while ATRA is not only involved in insulin release but also glucose transporter 2 (GLUT 2) gene expression suggesting differential effects of RA.
-ATRA And 9CRA mediated genomic effects are occur via retinoid receptors wherein 9CRA can able to bind retinoic acid X receptors, RXR and retinoic acid receptors (RAR) and ATRA can able to bind RAR (Chertow et al., 1997; Blumentrath et al., 2001; Pan et al., 2014).
-The mode of action of RA on carbohydrate metabolism underlines both genomic and non-genomic actions (Blaner et al., 2019).
-Interestingly, the counterparts of vertebrate retinoid system such as RA isoforms and RXR receptors have been identified in protostomes including crustaceans and also non-deuterostome chordates (Mangelsdorf et al., 1995; Hopkins 2001; Hopkins et al., 2008; Theodosiou et al., 2010; Andre et al., 2014), suggesting a cue for the common retinoid signalling pathways.
+2020; Napoli et al., 2022).
+Studies have shown that the regulation of glucose levels by RA possibly occurs via stimulation of insulin secretion from the beta cells of Langerhans in pancreas and also expression of glucose transporter 2 (GLUT-2) gene and these events may be achieved through RA-retinoid receptor system (Pan et al., 2014; Brun et al., 2016).
+Surprisingly, studies at the level of RA isomers showed differential effects on insulin secretion and GLUT-2 expression, wherein 9CRA administration enhanced insulin release, while administration of ATRA has been associated with both insulin release and the expression of the glucose transporter 2 (GLUT 2) gene, suggesting differential effects of RA in the regulation of glucose levels (Rhee and Plutzky, 2012).
+Published have shown that the mode of action of RA isomers on carbohydrate metabolism underlines both genomic and non-genomic actions (Blaner et al., 2019).
+Genomic actions of RA occurs through retinoid receptors [9CRA binds retinoic acid X receptors (RXRs) and retinoic acid receptor (RARs) and ATRA exerts its genomic action via RARs] (Mangelsdorf et al., 1995; Theodosiou et al., 2010).
+Published studies have shown that the 9CRA serves as the cognate ligand for RXR which is an obligatory partner for nuclear receptors that are involved in metabolic functions and energy homeostasis, while ATRA executes its actions through RAR only.
+Based on this notion, studies have indicated that 9CRA induced regulation of insulin secretion and gene expression of genes such as GLUT-2 may be different as compared to ATRA induced effects on insulin secretion (Chertow et al., 1997; Kane et al., 2010).
+However, such information is not well clarified in invertebrates and in particular crustaceans.
+Due to the recognition of edible crustaceans as one of the food production aqua-sectors, research towards the identification signalling molecules that that influence biologic events thereby growth is an active area of crustacean endocrinology.
+Interestingly, the counterparts of vertebrate retinoid system have been identified in protostomes including crustaceans and also non- deuterostome chordates (Mangelsdorf et al., 1995; Hopkins 2001; Hopkins et al., 2008; Theodosiou et al., 2010; Andre et al., 2014), suggesting a cue for the common retinoid signalling pathways.